Category Archives: Russian Royals

 Eudoxia’s grandson Peter II, Emperor of All Russia; Credit – Wikipedia

 Upon the death of Catherine I in 1727, Eudoxia’s 11-year-old grandson, the son of Alexei, succeeded to the throne as Peter II, Emperor of All Russia.
-Eudoxia was brought to Moscow with honor, lived first in the Ascension Convent in the Kremlin, and then at the Novodevichy Convent.
+Eudoxia was brought to Moscow with honor, and lived first in the Ascension Convent in the Kremlin, and then at the Novodevichy Convent.
 The Supreme Privy Council issued a decree restoring to her the honor and dignity of Tsaritsa.
 Peter II’s reign was not long.
 He died from smallpox on January 30, 1730, at the age of 14.
 Upon her grandson’s death, Eudoxia demanded that she be his successor but her claim was rejected in favor of the claim of Anna Ivanovna, daughter of Peter the Great’s half-brother and co-ruler, Ivan V.

 Eudoxia died in Moscow, Russia on September 7, 1731, at the age of 62 and was buried at the Novodevichy Convent in Moscow, Russia by the southern wall of the Smolensk Cathedral near the tombs of Peter the Great’s half-sisters Sophia Alexeievna, Regent of Russia and Ekaterina Alexeievna.